-Option Description share_back ack A name for the backend. share_driv iv Python module path.
-For this driver manila.share.drivers.purestorage.flashblade.FlashBladeShareDriv this er must be: driver_han an Driver working mode.
-For this driver this must be : False. flash- The name (or IP address) for the Pure Storage FlashBlade storage e systei n manage ement blade_mgr gr VIP. flash- The name (or IP address) for the Pure Storage FlashBlade storage s system data VIP. blade_data ata flash- API token for an administrative user account blade_api pi flash- When enabled, all FlashBlade file systems and snapshots will be eradicated at the time blade_erad of deletion in Manila.
+Option Description share_back A name for the backend. share_driv Python module path.
+For this driver this must be : manila.share.drivers.purestorage.flashblade.FlashBladeShareDriver driver_han Driver working mode.
+For this driver this must be : False. flash- The name (or IP address) for the Pure Storage FlashBlade storage system management blade_mgr VIP. flash- The names (or IP address) for the Pure Storage FlashBlade storage system data VIPs. blade_data flash- API token for an administrative user account blade_api flash- When enabled, all FlashBlade file systems and snapshots will be eradicated at the time blade_erad of deletion in Manila.
 Data will NOT be recoverable after a delete with this set to True!
 (Op- When disabled, file systems and snapshots will go into pending eradication state and can tional) be recovered.
 Default value is True .